bamapr/Python-Script/README.md

 Dependencies :

-- You need Python (V3 min.) installed on your server before do anything !
+- You need Python (V3 min.) installed on your Server before launching Script !

 - Root Privileges